Configuring HSRP

 !ERROR: VIP subnet mismatch with interface IP!

-This example shows a VIP mismatch error when the HSRP subnet VIP address is configured in the same subnet as the interface IP address.
+Example of error when VIP is in the same subnet as the interface IP address:

 switch# configure terminal